haresfaiez/haresfaiez.github.io/_posts/2023-11-26-Rollup-main-components.md

 The last step is rendering.
 Rollup converts each chunk into a string and puts the result inside the bundle.

-The library creates a [magic-string](https://www.npmjs.com/package/magic-string) instance.
+For each chunk, the library creates a [magic-string](https://www.npmjs.com/package/magic-string) instance.
 It goes over the modules one by one and adds their string output to this string.
 Then, it uses a format-aware finalizer to create one final big string.